jutnhbr/ADViz-digital-contact-book/readme.md

 ### Description
-ADViz is a full Stack Web Application for a digital Contact-book with GeoCoding and Maps Implementation.
+ADViz is a full Stack singlepage Web Application for a digital Contact-book with GeoCoding and Maps Implementation.
 As a User you can create, edit, delete and search for Contacts, see them and their location on a Map.
 The Server provides several endpoints / HTTP requests for the User to interact with the Database.